GLOBAL MARKETS-World shares near record levels as vaccines inject hope

 By Lawrence White and Hideyuki Sano

-LONDON/TOKYO, Feb 5 (Reuters) - - Global shares approached record highs on Friday and the dollar headed for its best weekly gain in three months, as progress in vaccine distribution and U.S. stimulus hopes prompted bets on further normalisation in the global economy.
+LONDON/TOKYO, Feb 5 (Reuters) - - Global shares approached record highs on Friday while the dollar and oil topped recent milestones, as progress in vaccine distribution and U.S. stimulus hopes prompted bets on further normalisation in the global economy.

+Oil hit its highest level in a year, above $59 a barrel, supported by hopes of a quicker economic revival and supply curbs by OPEC and its allies.

-The STOXX index of Europe's 600 largest stocks was up 0.2% at 410.4, though slower vaccination rollout in continental Europe compared with Britain and the United States tempered optimism.
+The STOXX index of Europe's 600 largest stocks was up 0.3% at 410.8, though slower vaccination rollouts in continental Europe and disappointing industrial data from Germany tempered optimism.

+U.S. President Joe Biden's drive to enact a $1.9 trillion coronavirus aid bill gained momentum early on Friday as the U.S. Senate narrowly approved a budget blueprint allowing Democrats to push the legislation through Congress in coming weeks, with or without Republican support.

+Better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report at 1330 GMT.

 MSCI's gauge of Asian shares outside Japan rose 0.4% while Japan's Nikkei rallied 1.5%.

-A market gauge of future U.S. inflation was at its highest since October 2018 while that for the euro zone hit its highest since May 2019.
+A market gauge of future U.S. inflation was at its highest since October 2018.
+A similar gauge for the euro zone hit its highest since May 2019.

+While it was a strong day for conventional assets, the leading names in the recent U.S. retail-share trading fad fared worse.

 DOLLAR SMILE